-Marketing Strategy of HSBC analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on HSBC marketing mix, help the brand succeed.
+Marketing Strategy of HSBC analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on HSBC marketing mix, help the brand succeed in the market.

 HSBC marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the HSBC Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 In this article:

 The product strategy and mix in HSBC marketing strategy can be explained as follows:

 HSBC has made its activities under four different segment namely Private Banking, Wealth Management & Retail Management, Investment Banking & Global Banking and Commercial Banking.
 These are offered all over the world.
 But the product differentiation occurs when we find the various products are sold at various countries.
 HSBC bank provides all kinds of banking services from personal to business to corporate banking.
 For eg. , the personal banking helps to get in touch with the customers directly and make sure that the products are easily available to the other people.
 The corporate banking of HSBC includes the relation with the other banks.
 The capital finance, corporate deposits and the cash management and payment are all looked after.
 In the treasury department money market, foreign exchange and derivatives in major currencies are generally taken care off.
 HSBC also make sure they offer services to all the small and medium business like multi branch banking, phone banking and doorstep banking.
 This gives an insight on the product strategy in the marketing mix of HSBC.

 Below is the pricing strategy in HSBC marketing strategy: